juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 		- Roles do not depend on realization of each objects, hence substitutable.
 (Customer doesn’t care who gets the coffee.)
 		- How to take responsibility is autonomously selected.
 Same request, different ways of response: polymorphism.
 (Barista brews coffee on his/her own terms.)
 		- One object can have mutiple roles.
 (Cashier could also brew coffee.)
+- Object should be...
+	- Open: Friendly enough to collaborate.
+	- Autonomous: with own principles and control.
+	- To ensure openness and autonomy, object is binded with behavior (object behaving to collaborate) and state (data needed for autonomous behavior).
+	- ex) Barista has to be friendly enough to give choices to customers (message-recievable), but customers doesn’t get to dictate how barista brews coffee (method encapsulation).
+		- Open: Customer (sender) sends a message (make a request) to the barista (reciever).
+Barista recieves a message from the customer (and prepare to make a response).
+		- Autonomous: Customer can know *what* barista is brewing, but does not have to know *how*.
+- OO is not about classes.
+It is about autonomous objects messaging each other.
+It is about maintaining collaborations between roles with responsibilities.
+Classes are just tools to implement those.